raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 <h3 id="disagreed-contest">Disagreed Contest</h3>

 As used in the comparison process, a [contest](#contest-or-ballot-contest) is considered "disagreed" unless the voting system (from the [CVR](#cast-vote-record-cvr)) and AuditEngine fully agree on the outcome, including whether it was overvoted, undervoted, or had write-ins.
 Since write-ins and overvotes are frequently reviewed and adjudicated by election staff, disagreed write-ins and overvotes are treated separately by the AuditEngine analysis. "_Normal Disagreed_" are the rest of the disagreed contests, which do not include write-ins or overvotes, but instead provide the actual difference in the evaluation of the vote cast by AuditEngine vs. the voting system.

+### District Record

+For each election processed by AuditEngine, there will be a District Record defined, which will provided the details about the given district.
+Districts are usually counties, but not always.
+Once the district is set up, then an [Election Record](#election record) can be defined for each election processed in this district.
+Finally, one or more [Audit Jobs](#audit-job) can be defined and run.
+These audit jobs can be combined in a single Project.

 <h3 id="dominion-voting-systems-dominion">Dominion Voting Systems (Dominion)</h3>